luckylegend-project/lucky-legend/README.md

 - **Phase 4:** Stability and refinement
 - **Phase 5:** Ongoing presence

-The roadmap is intentionally simple and does not rely on aggressive expansion strategies.
+The roadmap is intentionally minimal and does not rely on aggressive expansion.

 ---